German Christmas Market!

-The Harmony Museum’s annual WeihnachtsMarkt, a Christmas market in the German tradition that has become a major regional attraction, but due to COVID-19 we are unable to have the market this year in the way we are used to.
-This decision is devastating to us, as our market is our prime annual fundraiser for the Harmony Museum and the 9 properties we own and maintain to keep history alive for generations to come.
+The Harmony Museum’s annual WeihnachtsMarkt, a Christmas market in the German tradition that has become a major regional attraction, and we are excited to bring it back in 2021, as our market is our prime annual fundraiser for the Harmony Museum and the 9 properties we own and maintain to keep history alive for generations to come.

 The thousands of visitors who attend each year found handcrafted and German imports.
 Artisans and vendors have been chosen to participate based on the quality of their offerings; no stereotypical “shopping mall festival” stuff here.
 Entertainment, food and refreshments have also reflected Harmony’s German heritage.